vi-10/events-svc/README.md

 ### Events Cache

-The complete list of events is cached using:
+The complete list of events is cached.

 This reduces repeated database access when retrieving all events.